TomHuynhSG/personal-workout-tracker/README.md

     - **Touch-Friendly Interface:** All buttons, inputs, and interactive elements are sized for easy use on mobile and tablet devices.
 - **Add New Exercises:** Easily expand your exercise library on the fly.
 - **Data Portability:** Backup your entire workout history to a JSON file and restore it at any time.
+- **PWA Ready:** Installable on your home screen for a full-screen, app-like experience on mobile devices.

 ## 📸 Screenshots